• City of Tacoma QA

 Purple Bag Programs Expands City-wide to Provide Waste Pickup at Homeless Encampments

 The City of Tacoma launched a Purple Bag Project to establish regular waste pickup service at homeless encampments within the City.
-Partnerships with Neighborhood and Community Services resulted in the expansion of the Purple Bag Pilot to a City-wide effort.
+Partnerships with Neighborhood and Community Services (NCS) resulted in the expansion of the Purple Bag Pilot to a City-wide effort.
 This project was launched to limit the harmful impacts of improperly disposed waste to human health and our environment.
 By providing tools and services, we promote proper disposal of trash and contaminated objects.
 Currently, an average of 10,000 purple bags are distributed annually throughout the City.

 Project services continue to include: